List of new schools in Abu Dhabi

 - Al Ain, Al Gharbia, and Ruwais schools are not included in this list.

-- School name does not always indicate curriculum or predominant student nationality e.g. some "International" schools have mostly students of one nationality and/or a national curriculum.
+- School name does not always indicate curriculum or predominant student nationality e.g. some schools with Arabic names are British or international expat schools.

 - This list of new schools in Abu Dhabi includes private schools open from 2016 to 2018 and schools planned for Abu Dhabi.